Garmin GPS Watch Buyer’s Guide

 and Feature Comparison Charts

-The Garmin Forerunner™ series is Garmin's primary GPS watch product line for runners and triathletes and is considered the standard that other running watch brands try to live up to.
+The Garmin Forerunner™ series is Garmin's primary GPS watch product line for runners and triathletes and is considered the industry standard when it comes to running watches.

 Please note: “As an Amazon Associate I may earn from qualifying purchases.”

-One of the most common questions we get as running coaches is "Which running watch should I buy?".
+One of the most common questions I get as a running coach is "Which running watch should I buy?".
 The correct answer is, "it depends".